The Healing Sexual Trauma Workbook

 Feelings of disconnection and extreme isolation

 I'm a Somatically trained psychotherapist, somatic refers to the body.
 This is significant when it comes to working with sexual violations and the resulting trauma which robs you of your body sense.
 Healing trauma is primarily a bodily or biological process frequently accompanied by psychological effects.
-This is especially true when the trauma involved betrayal by someone we trusted, or someone who was supposed to protect us.
+This is especially true when the trauma involved betrayal by someone you trusted, or someone who was supposed to protect you.
 Successful healing of these unseen yet deeply felt wounds involves using methods that establish a connection to your body.

 As with the symptoms, the length of time and the process of recovery is different for each individual.
 A gentle and gradual approach is important so that your nervous system is not overwhelmed.
 Again, this is something that you will help to determine.

 Sexual trauma can negatively impact your health, vitality, your ability to feel in connection with others, and to feel safe in your own skin.
 I am here to help you deal with the challenges you may be facing, to reclaim lost resources, to gain greater self-agency, and to grow the future you desire for yourself.

 Trauma and rape treatment for adult survivors of trauma, violence and loss, Bay Area, CA. www.traumarecoverycenter.org 415.437.3000

 415.647.7273 24 Hour Line

 St James Infirmary - healthcare and social services for current or former Sex Workers in the Bay Area, CA.

 Rape, Abuse and Incest National Network www.rainn.org National Sexual Assault 24 Hour Hotline 1.800.656.HOPE 1.800.656.4673